 So why should you care about chunking?
 Because when you’re creating training materials, your goal should be to create training materials based on an informed understanding of how people learn.
 And as you’ll see below, presenting materials in chunks takes advantage of some unique aspects of how people learn.

-How People Learn: Four Steps of the Human Information Processing System
+How People Learn: Four Steps of Learning

 We’re going to keep this explanation short (you can read a longer version here), but learning involves taking sensory input from the outside world and moving it through three different structures of our memory system.
 Let’s look at the whole process.

 - Sensory Input from the Outside World: This is everything going on around you while training is occurring.
 It includes the actual training materials but lots of other things too–the room temperature, the chirping birds outside the window, etc.

 - Sensory Memory: Information from the outside world floods your sensory memory, but it lasts for only a brief period of time and most doesn’t gain your conscious attention.